rtm516/GeyserMC-wiki/FAQ.md

 * Geyser-Sponge works with [SpongeVanilla or SpongeForge](https://www.spongepowered.org/)

 ## If using BungeeCord or another fork, where do I need to put Geyser/Floodgate?
-You only need Geyser and/or Floodgate on the BungeeCord server.
+You only need Geyser and/or Floodgate on the BungeeCord server, as long as not using the Floodgate API.
+In this case, Floodgate is needed on the "backend" servers.

 ## How can I have Bedrock players load resource packs?